Author:

 Lightnin' Hopkins

 You get four Hopkins for the price of one on the eye-catching front cover of the bluesman's only LP...
-Anticipating Andy Warhol's influential pop art style, designer Ronald Kline (who has created over 500 folk and blues album covers for Folkways) presents a quartet of costumed Hopkins depicted from left to right in colors with increasing intensity.
-It conveys the chameleon personality of a musician who was known for his frequent alcohol-induced mood swings...
+Anticipating Andy Warhol's influential pop art style, designer Ronald Kline (who created over 500 folk and blues album covers for Folkways) presents a quartet of costumed Hopkins, depicted from left to right in colours of increasing intensity.
+It conveys the chameleonic personality of the musician, who was known for his frequent alcohol-induced mood swings...

 John Mayall & the Bluesbreakers: Blues Breakers With Eric Clapton (1966)